jrd261/exp-docs/_pages/developer/apps.md

 ---
 permalink: /developers/apps
-title: Getting Started
+title: Getting Started With Player App Development
 keywords: developer
 last_updated: April 12, 2016
 tags: [getting_started]
-summary: "A guide for developers using the EXP platform."
 ---

-# Getting Started With App Development

-## What an EXP Player App Is
+# What an EXP Player App Is

-### It consists of HTML, CSS, Javscript and a configuration file
+## It consists of HTML, CSS, Javscript and a configuration file
 Your app consists of a directory of one or more files, the most important of which is the `index.html`.
 When the app is scheduled to be played in an EXP player, the `index.html` will be displayed on the player, with any styles or script tags included in the index file also being loaded as you would expect.

-### Your App has Access to the EXP Javascript SDK
+## Your App has Access to the EXP Javascript SDK
 A running instance of the EXP Javascript SDK is available on the `window` object to be used by your javascript.
 It will be used to get dynamic content and broadcast events to other devices in the experience.

-### Explicit authentication is unnecessary
+## Explicit authentication is unnecessary
 When an app using the Javascript SDK is running inside of a player, the player itself has already has been authenticated by the pairing process.

-### It has dynamic configuration
+## It has dynamic configuration
 Your app can be written to be flexible about its content.
 For instance, in a slideshow app the images and videos are not part of the app itself, but configured from the EXP UI after the app has been added to an experience.
 Your app will indicate what configuration options it will have through its `manifest.json` file, which is explained more in the Hello World example.

-## Hello World for EXP Player Apps
+# Hello World for EXP Player Apps
 This is a walkthrough for how to make your own custom app in EXP.
 Our goal is to show you:

 * what the bare minimum necessary files are for an EXP app to work on a player
 * how to get access to the config object that will allow you to configure your apps from the EXP interface
 * how to upload your app and get it running on a debug player

-### 1. The `index.html`
+## 1. The `index.html`
 To get started with an EXP app, make a new directory and put a file called `index.html` into it.
 The directory containing `index.html` is what we'll eventually upload to EXP.
 Write the following in your `index.html`: